Watts Hospital: Duke University

 By 1922, Watts Hospital's quality of care and its philanthropic mission to provide healthcare to the working poor was so well-regarded that James B. Duke and North Carolina Governor Cameron Morrison proposed the creation of the state's first four-year medical college, Duke University, to educate students in conjunction with clinical services provided at Watts Hospital.

 Watts School of Nursing

 In addition to founding the clinical hospital, George Watts also established the Watts Hospital Training School for Nurses at the hospital, in 1895.
-Renamed the Watts School of Nursing (Watts SON) in 1976, the school's first graduate, Ethel Clay, received her nursing degree in 1897.
+The school was renamed the Watts School of Nursing (Watts SON) in 1976.
+Its first graduate, Ethel Clay, received her nursing degree in 1897.

 Now part of the Duke University Health System, Watts SON has been housed at Durham Regional Hospital since 1976.

-Watts School of Nursing is now located on Croasdaile Drive in Durham, NC.
+Watts School of Nursing is now located at the Duke Health Interprofessional Education Building in Durham, NC as of summer 2025.